oracle-livelabs/security/accessgovernance-oci-iam/introduction/introduction.md

 * Create OCI groups and policies needed
 * Integrate OCI IAM with Access Governance
 * Create policy review campaigns as a **campaign administrator**
-* Perform policy review tasks
+* Perform policy review tasks - **Review the OCI IAM policies and based on the review decision you can either revoke or accept the entire policy or the actionable statements within the policy**
 * Monitor and manage policy review campaigns as a **campaign administrator**

 ### Prerequisites